-Earlier this year, internet security expert Michael Jordon hacked into printers to install and play the iconic 20th century game Doom.
+Back in 2014, internet security expert Michael Jordon hacked into printers to install and play the iconic 20th century game Doom.
 His efforts were to call attention to the security risks with the "internet of things", and it worked.
 The printer he used was a typical modern office printer with an LCD screen and built-in wireless connectivity.
 While this was partially done due to security design flaws on the part of the manufacturer, it has people wondering if their own device is safe from such an attack.
 Put it this way: if someone can install and play a first person shooter game on your printer, they can install and malware.

 Even when the manufacturer’s security features are flawless, it is up to users to activate and use those features, as well as establish security policies and practices.

 Another notorious incident of printer-related security breaches happened in 2010, when Affinity Health Plan didn’t erase protected health information from their copier hard drives before returning the machines to the leasing company.
 As a result, more than 33,000 records were exposed, a HIPAA violation that cost Affinity 1.2 million dollars in a settlement with the Department of Health and Human Services (DHHS).

 So how do you make copiers and printers secure?
 It’s all about understanding the risks presented and mitigating those risks.
 While not an exhaustive list, below are some important considerations for ensuring your printers, copiers and all-in-one devices are secure.